whyrsm/Tdrive/docs/20251228_import_feature.md

 ## Overview

-The import feature allows users to import files from their Telegram chats into TDrive.
+The import feature allows users to import files from their Telegram chats into Telebox.
 Files are copied to Saved Messages and organized into folders named after the source chat.

 ## User Flow